 What you'll learn as a criminal justice major at UW-Platteville

 UW-Platteville offers both a Bachelor of Science and Bachelor of Arts in Criminal Justice.
+Both of these programs can be completed online and on campus.
 You can choose an emphasis in Corrections or Law Enforcement.
 The university also offers online Bachelor of Science and Master of Science degrees in Criminal Justice Management, Criminal Justice Theory, and Victim Offender Services with the option to choose a minor in Criminal Justice.

-With a bachelor’s in criminal justice, whether you’re seeking to enter the criminal justice field or advance in your current law enforcement or security career, you’ll become an invaluable member of your community in law enforcement, courts, corrections, and prosecution and defense.
+With a bachelor’s in criminal justice, whether you’re seeking to enter the criminal justice field or advance in your current law enforcement or security career, you’ll become an invaluable member of your community in law enforcement, the court system, and the correctional system.
 An undergraduate education in criminal justice also provides for the needs of students who plan to enter law school or who wish to pursue graduate studies in criminal justice, criminology, or related fields.

 You’ll develop career-ready skills through the university’s nationally recognized internship program as you work in local, state, or national agencies and departments while earning credit.
 Our active student organizations and clubs give you ample opportunities to make friends and build your resume.
 For students in the on-campus program, you can also apply classroom principles in simulated crime scenes at UW-Platteville’s Forensic Investigation Crime Scene House.